Vanessa Gent denies Southwell Care Home allegations

 Mrs Gent denies seven allegations surrounding the resident's care.

-The Nursing and Midwifery hearing was told that Mrs Gent became embroiled in disputes with the family when they complained about the care their relative was getting.'Residents first'
+The Nursing and Midwifery hearing was told that Mrs Gent became embroiled in disputes with the family when they complained about the care their relative was getting.

 The situation escalated when Elizabeth's daughter, known only as Relative B, called Mrs Gent at home to say there was not enough staff on duty.